 The library is one of the most creative and student-driven spaces on campus.
 We depend on every Oliner's help to keep it as accessible and useful as possible.
 As a part of being a good Olin citizen, you are expected to leave every space at least as clean as you found it (bonus points if cleaner!).
 Project storage space is available in the lower-level workshop area, as well as in the workroom for larger projects.
-We require you to label your stored projects with your name and a date indicating how long you will be keeping it in the library.
-If you are planning to use any part of the library for large-scale projects that may make it difficult for other community members to use a given space, please contact the library staff (library@olin.edu).
+We require you to label stored projects with your name and expected removal date.
+If you are planning to use any part of the library for large-scale projects that may make it difficult for other community members to use a space, please contact the library staff (library@olin.edu).